-Student insurance in halls of accommodation
+Student insurance in university accommodation

 Some university halls of accommodation provide a level of contents insurance cover while students are staying with them.
 This insurance policy will usually provide cover for fire, flood and theft for all of the possessions that they keep inside their uni room, up to a maximum amount.

 However, it’s important to note that this cover will not usually provide protection outside of their room for gadgets and contents.
 The level of contents insurance provided might also not be sufficient to cover all of your child’s belongings - hence the need to assess the value of your child’s possessions before they head off to university.
 Our research* shows that the average value of a student’s possessions at university is £3,041 – a pretty big wedge of cash should anything unfortunate happen while they’re living in halls of accommodation.
-They’ll also need to check the terms and conditions of the insurance policy provided to understand whether walk-in theft (where the theft has occurred as a result of a room being left unlocked) is covered.

 Will students be covered under their parents’ home insurance in halls of accommodation?